Palliative Care, Advance Care Planning, and Goals

 Advance care planning

-Palliative conversations must respect culture, religion, family roles, and patient autonomy.
-Some patients want detailed prognostic information; others prefer that family members hear information first.
-The nurse should use qualified interpreters, avoid assumptions, and clarify the patient's preference for information sharing.
+Palliative conversations must respect culture, religion, family roles, and autonomy.
+Some patients want full prognostic detail; others prefer family hear first - clarify the preference and use qualified interpreters.
 Hope can be reframed from cure to comfort, time at home, symptom control, reconciliation, or attending a meaningful event.
+Hospice is palliative care for patients with a limited prognosis who prioritize comfort over curative treatment, while palliative care can be delivered concurrently with active oncology therapy at any stage.

-A patient with metastatic pancreatic cancer receiving chemotherapy says, "If I accept palliative care, my oncologist will stop treating me."
-What is the best nursing response?
+A patient with metastatic pancreatic cancer on chemotherapy says, "If I accept palliative care, my oncologist will stop treating me."
+Which response is best?

 Which statement about advance care planning is most accurate?